 A specialist will help you choose a safe toothpaste for pregnancy, give recommendations on how to protect tooth enamel, answer all questions on fluoride treatment while expecting a baby, and help identify possible problems that require urgent medical care.
 You shouldn’t also avoid visiting a dental clinic to reduce risks for babies to have cavities in the future.
+For instance, yellow teeth during pregnancy may warn about some serious problems, meaning that you need to change your lifestyle habits as soon as possible.
 It is better to get all the necessary treatment before the second trimester ends as then it will be more difficult for you to stay in a dentist’s armchair.

 Pregnancy is a period of joy and happiness, but a woman should be especially attentive to her health at this time.
 Dental care is a crucial element of a healthy pregnancy.
 It is necessary to make sure that the teeth get proper attention because hormonal changes make them more prone to disease.
 A woman should visit a dentist regularly as her oral health plays a significant role in the appropriate development of a child.
 If you are looking for an experienced family dentist in Albuquerque, Gallegos Family Dentistry is here to help.
-Here, you can get high-qualified assistance for any dental issue, not having to worry about the safety of your baby.
+Here, you can get high-qualified assistance for any dental issue, decrease the probability of suffering from tooth pain during pregnancy, and not worry about the safety of your baby.